Kriss66684/Datamatics_WeatherForecasting_POC/README.md

 creating automated test scripts for GUI, and API level tests(Extra Capabilaties).

-This framework supports automation of the following: - *Web Browsers (Firefox, Chrome, Internet Explorer)
+This framework supports automation of the following: - *Web Browsers (Firefox, Chrome, Internet Explorer,MS Edge)

 This framework incorporates design principle of BDD (Behaviour driven development). which promotes writing acceptance tests by describing user behaviour in the application using Gherkin Language (simple english language).